oemof/oemof-solph/README.rst

     pip install https://github.com/oemof/oemof-solph/archive/dev.zip

-For more details, also about how to install python, if you are new to python, have a look at the *Installing python3* section below.

 For running an oemof-solph optimisation model, you need to install a solver.
-Following you find guidelines for the installation process for different operation systems.
+Following you will find guidelines for the installation process for different operation systems.

 .. _windows_solver_label:
 .. _linux_solver_label: